PetervandenDoel/Fabry-Perot-Cavities/Readme.md

 These are the contents of the klayout design files

 **TEST SETUP**
 Grating couplers are placed precisely 127μm apart from one another to allow for automated testing with fiber arrays.
-1310nm light is injected into the middle grating coupler, then transmission is measured on the top and reflection is measured on the bottom.
-This allows for transmission, reflection, and loss of the cavity to be measured with an optical spectrum analyzer.<br>
+1310nm light is injected into the middle grating coupler, then transmission is measured on the top and reflection is measured on the bottom.<br> This allows for transmission, reflection, and loss of the cavity to be measured with an optical spectrum analyzer.<br>
 Reflections are channeled back into the reflection grating coupler by a Y branch on the input path